Akirakato1/CS640_Project/README.md

 #### Model Description:
 Use TfidfVectorizer with min_df=4 then use LogisticRegression from sklearn to train model.
 Feature space around 10k.

+### Per tweet and per user

+We set 2 modes to feed the inputs into the models, the first is using per tweet as an input, the second is merging all tweets per user to one tweet.

 ### Age Prediction-TFIDF Vectorizer + Multinomial Naive Bayes
 We chose this method because TFIDF can turn text into vector features, and logistic regression can identify the relationship between word frequencies and race.